coreeng/core-platform-docs/content/app/new-app.md

 ### Create an application as part of a monorepo

-Instead of creating a new repository for each of the application you can create a single repository and add the applications as sub-directories.
+Instead of creating a new repository for each of the applications, you can create a single repository and add the applications as sub-directories.

 First create a new root repository